Homemade Bird Aviaries and Flight Cages

 More Budgie Parakeet Pages:

-Bird Nutrition and Food Recommendations: Malnourishment is a leading cause of premature death in pet birds.
-We provide lists of healthy foods, and tell you how to grow your own sprouts.
+Nutrition and Food Recommendations: Birds fed seed-only diets have a much shorter life span.
+We provide lists of healthy foods and show you how to grow your own sprouts.

 Colors, Varieties, Mutations, Genetics: Budgie Parakeets come in a rainbow of colors.
-This page has beautiful photos and variety descriptions.
+This page has beautiful photos with variety and mutation descriptions.

-Bird and Parrot Playgyms, Stands and Perches for Sale: Learn how to make your own — or order a custom one from us.
+Play gyms, Stands and Perches: How to make your own (or order a custom one from us).

 Homemade Aviaries and Flight Cages: How to converted used furniture into large flight cages and beautiful indoor aviaries.